adityarc19/aqi-india/README.md

-# Air Quality Index (AQI) across stations and cities in India
+# Air Quality Index (AQI) across stations and cities in India from 2015 to 2020

 ![aqi-logo][logo]